-Note: If you are unable to isolate and repair the problem yourself after running Lenovo Vantage, save and print the log files created by the program.
+Note: If you are unable to isolate and repair the problem yourself after running the program, save and print the log files created by the program.
 You need the log files when you speak to a Lenovo technical support representative.